0E9B061F/0E9B061F.github.io/src/posts/site-update-created-blog.md

 desc: Describes an update to the site, including the addition of this blog.
 ---

+:castle: :) :) :) :satellite:

 [0E9B061F.github.io](https://0E9B061F.github.io) has been updated!
-A blog - creatively named the *Work Log* - has been added, as well as a gallery.
+A blog -- creatively named the *Work Log* -- has been added, as well as a gallery.

 * [The Work Log](/posts) will feature updates to this site and my projects, as well as more general notes about programming, design, and related topics.
 * [The Gallery](/gallery) contains samples of my work.